 In 2012 Sheila E. performed at the Academy Awards with hit-maker Pharrell Williams and composer Hans Zimmer.
 She was also among the stars chosen to perform at the Kennedy Center Honors, whose 2013 honorees included artists Herbie Hancock, Billy Joel and Carlos Santana.

-Following the 2013 release of her album “Icon” and the 2014 release of her biography titled “The Beat of My Own Drum: A Memoir”, 2017 will see the release of Sheila E.’s latest album titled “Iconic”.
-The album is a call to rise up and stand for something that is greater than our self-interest.
+Following the 2013 release of her album “Icon” and the 2014 release of her biography titled “The Beat of My Own Drum: A Memoir”, Sheila just released her latest album titled “Iconic”.
 It features some of the greatest “classic” protest and revolution songs that Sheila reinvented to fit the current troubled times we’re living in.